phuse-org/phuse-scripts/whitepapers/WPCT/README.md

 Caveat
 ------
 Everything here is a work-in-progress, and should be highly collaborative.
-If you want to improve and advance our project, the please join us.
+You are welcome to join us in improving and advancing this project.